StileDevs/GrowServer/README.md

 ## Starting server

-To run the development server by:
+To run the development server by

 ```
 $ npm run dev